 If you’ve made the decision to stop delaying on a particular project, it’s critical to find a place to work where you have a chance of getting something done.
-Your dorm room may not be the place where you’re most productive.
+Your dorm room or your bedroom may not be the place where you’re most productive.
+Think about where you are most productively and try to find or create a space with those conditions.
 UNC’s many libraries offer great places to work.
-CAUTION: Find your study space before it’s time to be productive; otherwise, this could turn into a form of procrastination itself.
+If you’re working at home, try finding a space that you devote solely to studying, like a desk or a comfy chair.
+Make sure to find your study space before it’s time to be productive; otherwise, finding the perfect space could turn into a form of procrastination itself!

-When you’re in a productive space, eliminate digital distractions.
+One useful way to structure your environment is to leave yourself reminders to work in places you know you’ll see (like your bathroom mirror or coffee machine).
+Once you’re in a productive space, eliminate digital distractions.
 Pull up the materials you need on your laptop, and turn the Wi-Fi off and put your phone on airplane mode.
-Check out our anti-procrastination tools for more ways to manage distractions.

 Think of a project that you are currently putting off.
 On one side of a piece of paper, write down all the reasons for your delay.
 On the other side, argue against the delay.

-You can also make a one-on-one appointment with an academic coach at The Learning Center and create an accountability structure with him or her.
+You can also make a one-on-one appointment with one of the Learning Center’s academic coaches and create an accountability structure with him or her.

 The next time you have a deadline, try using an unschedule to outline a realistic plan for when you’ll work.
-An unschedule is a weekly calendar of all the ways your time is already accounted for: you’d include not only classes but also activities such as meals, exercise, errands, laundry, and socializing.
+An unschedule is a weekly calendar of all the ways your time is already accounted for, so you include not only classes but also activities such as meals, exercise, errands, laundry, and socializing.
 This will give you an outline of the time that you spend doing other things besides studying.

 An unschedule will reveal your blank spaces: these are the times to schedule work.
 By using these as a guide, you’ll be able to more accurately predict how much time you can study on any given day.

-Perhaps most importantly, the unschedule can help you see how you spend your time.
+Perhaps most importantly, an unschedule can help you see how you spend your time.
 You may be surprised at how much (or how little) time you spend on social media and decide to make a change.
 It’s especially important that you build time for fun activities into your unschedule.
-Otherwise, you might procrastinate and steal time for relaxation.
+Otherwise, you might procrastinate because you need time for relaxation.